• Skip to primary navigation

 Four: Press the mixture into a tin and bake for 18-20 minutes.
 Leave to cool completely before cutting into bars.

-Step by step photo instructions for making flapjacks.
+Step by step photo instructions for making peanut butter flapjacks.

 💭 Top tips